Dream of a successful career in the home design industry? Today, we’re going to break down how to become a color consultant!

 - Would you like to pair your color consultant services with any other complementary design services, such as interior decorating or home staging?

-Step Two: Take a Course on How to Become a Color Consultant
+Step 2.
+Take a Course on How to Become a Color Consultant

 At this point, it’s time to decide where – and how – you’d like to obtain your professional color consulting education.
 As such, the first step is to determine whether you’d like your training to be done in-person or online.